cagix/ez-lang/optvm/README.md

 Our goal here is to perform optimizations on the Intermediate Representation targeting an abstract machine, rather than a physical machine.
 Therefore, all our optimization passes will work on the instruction set of this abstract machine.

+A VM / Interpreter is provided that can run the generated code.

 ## Guide